zhanglab/psamm/README.md

 * `modelrxn.txt`: a list of reactions defined by the model
 * `databaserxn.txt`: a list of reactions in the database

-Now GAMS can be used to solve the GapFind problem using the list of parameters that was just produced.
+### GapFind/GapFill

+After exporting the GAMS parameter files the GAMS model can be run using

 ``` shell
 $ gams ~/model_script/GAMS/GapFind.gms ps=0
 ```

-A script is used to parse the output from running GapFind.
+The output of the GapFind model can be parsed using

 ``` shell
 $ ~/model_script/parse_gapfind_noproduction.py GapFind.lst